jdh8/blueberry-precision/src/WJ/1C/COMP-1.md

 - **From 2Q to 3♥**: A weak or strong transfer of 6+ cards.
 - **3♠**: Transfer Gambling 3NT.

 Natural 1NT is not very useful after a double.
-We rebrand it as transfer.
+Rebrand it as transfer.

 | 1♣-(X)- | - |
 |---------|---|